The Singles Network Ministries

 • An occasional cruise for singles.

 So, is there anything we can do to change this?
 To bring back those mega conferences with Henry Cloud as our speaker?
 Tony Evans?
 Well, as with most things in life, it’s a matter of money and resources.
-However, there is no reason we can’t continue to do the small conferences and retreats.
+We can continue the small conferences and retreats.
 So, grab a few friends, rent a house at the beach, talk to your Divorce Care or Griefshare leadership, and brainstorm ideas to host a conference for the day.
-Host a workshop event where folks bring their food, zoom in as a speaker for a love offering, and have a small group discussion.
+Host a workshop event where folks bring their food, Zoom in as a speaker for a love offering, and have a small group discussion.
 The point is to move forward, and even though the days of the mega conferences and retreats are few and far between, there is no reason you can’t still do something to reach singles; it all starts with a cup of coffee and a heart like Jesus.

 Singles in the News, in the last 20 years